Multiscale network renormalization: scale-invariance without geometry: Introduction

-Here we propose a general renormalization scheme based on a random network model that remains invariant across all scales, for \emph{any desired (horizontal or vertical) partition of nodes into block-nodes}.
-In a certain `quenched' setting, the model can guide the renormalization of arbitrary graphs, including regular lattices or real-world networks with node attributes and (optionally, but not necessarily) dyadic properties such as distances and/or community structure.
-In a different `annealed' setting, it can generate realistic scale-free networks spontaneously, only as a result of the requirement of scale-invariance, without fine-tuning and without geometry.
+Here we propose a general graph renormalization scheme based on a random network model that remains invariant across all scales, for \emph{any desired (horizontal or vertical) partition of nodes into block-nodes}.
+In a certain `quenched' setting, the model can guide the renormalization of generic graphs, from regular lattices to realistic complex networks with node attributes and (optionally, but not necessarily) dyadic properties such as distances and/or community structure.
+In a different `annealed' setting, it can generate realistic scale-free networks spontaneously, simply as the natural result of the requirement of scale-invariance, without fine-tuning and without geometry.